swcarpentry/python-novice-gapminder/_episodes/02-variables.md

 {: .output}

 ## Use an index to get a single character from a string.
+*   A string is a piece of text.

-*   Sometimes called a "subscript".
+*   The index is sometimes called a "subscript".
 *   Each character in a string is in a particular location.
 *   Use the location's index in square brackets to get the character.
 *   Locations are numbered from 0 rather than 1.